sams/PlatePlus/README.md

 `var $helpers = array('PlatePlus.Plate')`;

 Its a helper that adds a number of features to apps and leaves your layouts clean & basic.
+The helper that unifies apps baked with [BakingPlate](http://github.com)

 It *will*  wrap in support for other cake plugins (Media, Asset Compress).
 It currently wraps in support for the HtmlPlus Helper - which is optional